IanLefcourte/STNFRD-DB5-SQL-EXERCISES/README.md

 Collection of my answers to SQL query exercises from the Stanford's [Databases - DB5 Course].

-A first step in the journey of learning SQL!
+Beginning the journey of learning SQL!